Divided Dieudonn\'e crystals: Torsion in PD envelopes

 \section{Torsion in PD envelopes}

 Let $R$ be a ring in which $p$ is nilpotent.
 In this section we collect some permanence properties of torsion in PD envelopes.

-In the following, a presentation of $R$ will be a surjective ring homomorphism $A\to R$ where $A$ is $p$-adic\footnote{$p$-adic always means $p$-adically complete and separated.} and $\ZZ_p$-flat and $A_0=A/p$ has a $p$-basis.
-For a presentation $A\to R=A/I$ we consider the $p$-adic completion of the PD envelope relative to the PD ring $(\ZZ_p,p\ZZ_p\gamma)$
+In the following, a presentation of $R$ will be a surjective ring homomorphism $A\to R$ where $A$ is \chang{$p$-complete} and $\ZZ_p$-flat and $A_0=A/p$ has a $p$-basis.
+For a presentation $A\to R=A/I$ we consider the \chang{$p$-completion} of the PD envelope relative to the PD ring $(\ZZ_p,p\ZZ_p,\gamma)$

-One particular choice is $A=\ZZ_p[R]^\wedge$, the $p$-adic polynomial ring with set of variables $R$.
-In that case we write $D=D(R)$ as in \cite{Jong-Messing} and call $D(R)$ the universal $p$-adic PD envelope of $R$.
+One particular choice is $A=\ZZ_p[R]^\wedge$, the \chang{$p$-complete} polynomial ring with set of variables $R$.
+In that case we write $D=D(R)$ as in \cite{Jong-Messing} and call $D(R)$ the universal \chang{$p$-complete} PD envelope of $R$.

 It will be sufficient to consider the case where $R$ is an $\FF_p$-algebra because in general, with $R_0=R/p$ we have $D_\gamma(A\to R)=D_\gamma(A\to R_0)$, and every presentation $A\to R_0$ can be lifted to a presentation $A\to R$.